-At start-up, thedevicegets its power directly from the high-voltage bulk, through a high-voltage resistor ( $R{START}$ ).
+At start-up, the IC gets its power directly from the high-voltage bulk, through a high-voltage resistor (R{START}).
 The selection of the start-up resistor is the tradeoff between power loss and start-up time.
-The current flowing through $R{START}$ at the minimum input voltage must be higher than the VDD current under UVLO conditions (100 $\mu$ A at its maximum value).
-A resistance of 420-k $\Omega$ was chosen for $R{START}$ , providing 250 $\mu$ A of start-up current at low-line conditions.
-The start-up resistor is physically comprised of two 210-k $\Omega$ resistors in series to meet the high voltage requirements and power rating at high-line.
+The current flowing through R{START} at the minimum input voltage must be higher than the VDD current under UVLO conditions (100 μ A at its maximum value).
+A resistance of 420-k Ω was chosen for R{START} , providing 250 μ A of start-up current at low-line conditions.
+The start-up resistor is physically comprised of two 210-k Ω resistors in series to meet the high voltage requirements and power rating at high-line.

-After VDD is charged up above the UVLO-ON threshold, the UCC28C52-Q1 starts to consume full operating current.
+After VDD is charged up above the UVLO-ON threshold, the UCC28C42 starts to consume full operating current.
 The VDD capacitor is required to provide enough energy to prevent its voltage from dropping below the UVLO-OFF threshold during start-up, before the output is able to reach its regulated level.
 A large bulk capacitance would hold more energy but would result in slower start-up time.
-In this design, a 120-μF capacitor is chosen to provide enough energy and maintain a start-up time of approximately 7 seconds.
-For faster start-up, the bulk capacitor value may be decreased or the RSTART resistor modified to a lower value.
+In this design, a $120-\mu F$ capacitor is chosen to provide enough energy and maintain a start-up time of approximately 7 seconds.
+For faster start-up, the bulk capacitor value may be decreased or the R{START} resistor modified to a lower value.